-In replicating the performance of the MSCI Europe Islamic ESG Universal Screened Select Index (the "Index"), the Fund promoted the following environmental and/or social characteristics:

-- An improvement on the ESG rating against that of the MSCI Europe Islamic Index (the "Parent Index").
+In replicating the performance of the MSCI World Value SRI ESG Target Select Index (the "Index"), the Fund promoted the following environmental and/or social characteristics - an improvement of the ESG rating against that of the MSCI World Index (the "Parent Index").

-The Fund sought to achieve the promotion of these characteristics by replicating the performance of the Index which removed companies based on sustainability and United Nations Global Compact ("UNGC") exclusionary criteria and which weighted companies in order to improve the exposure to companies with favourable ESG ratings.
+The Fund sought to achieve the promotion of these characteristics by replicating the performance of the Index which removed companies based on sustainability exclusionary criteria and United Nations Global Compact ("UNGC") exclusionary criteria and improved the exposure to companies with favourable ESG ratings.